Any pursuit carries its share of pitfalls, and earning

-The above post has over one thousand backlinks and 573 referring domains – that’s a super-competitive keyword.
+For example, the above post has over one thousand backlinks and 573 referring domains – a super-competitive keyword.

 Remember what I said earlier about writing a post, hitting publish, and thinking everyone will come?
-It doesn’t work that way.
+Unfortunately, it doesn’t work that way.

 And if you haven’t built an audience, the only way to get eyeballs on your content is through ad placement and promotions.

 You’re positioned better when you become the source for your audience.
 When you build a unique, branded online business, you can generate multiple revenue streams.
 You can make

 - Physical products